Steve Brudniak: Art

 His Treatise, Saving Beauty: The Painful Rebirthing of Visual Aesthetic in Contemporary Art, is a scolding commentary on the diminishing importance of visual beauty and craft in postmodern, contemporary art.

 Art Books and Documentaries

 The monograph, The Science of Surrealism - Assemblage Sculpture of Steve Brudniak was published in 2013 documenting thirty years of the artist's career in photos, essays and commentary.
-It was edited by Anjali Gupta, with a foreword by Guillermo del Toro.
+It was edited by Anjali Gupta, with a foreword by Guillermo del Toro and is in 99 public, university, and museum libraries worldwide.
 Books and documentaries featuring Brudniak's work are listed in the bibliography below.